Qumulo/docs/rest-api-guide/file-system/file-system_security_keys_key_ref_key-replacement-challenge.md

 category: /File System
 methods:
   get:
+    summary: Get file system public key replacement challenge by using the name or identifier of the specified key.
     parameters:
+    - name: key_ref
-    - description: The name or identifier of the key for which to get a security challenge for key replacement.
+      description: The name or identifier of the key for which to get a security challenge for key replacement.
-      name: key_ref
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_change_lock_key_replace_challenge\",\n\
         \  \"type\": \"object\",\n  \"properties\": {\n    \"challenge\": {\n    \